 Hello All!
 I am excited to share two pieces of news with you.
-First, I am officially a Registered Holistic Nutritionist (RHN)!
-I recently graduated from Canadian School of Natural Nutrition with a diploma in Natural Nutrition.
-What began as a curiosity about nutrition turned into 3 years of on-the-side, weekend and evening studying to get to this point, amidst still keeping up with work, friends, family, buying a home, getting engaged/planning a wedding – [Read More]
+First, I have graduated from Canadian School of Natural Nutrition with a diploma in natural nutrition and can officially call myself a RHN (Registered Holistic Nutritionist)!
+What began as a curiosity about nutrition turned into 3 years of on-the-side, weekend and evening studying to get to this point, amidst still keeping up with work, friends, family, buying a home, getting engaged/planning a [Read More]

 There’s something about baking without a time constraint; without any pressure; no rush.
 Essentially, baking just because you feel like baking.
 I rarely bake, mainly because I have little self-restraint and if it’s in my house, I’ll eat it.
 I do much better when my fridge and cupboards are stocked with whole, nutrient rich, healthy foods.

 However, this Christmas Eve morning, I was inspired by 3 beyond-ripe bananas on my kitchen countertop and a husband-to-be with a love for warm, baked goods.